 Steel is essentially an alloy of iron and carbon, and often also contains various other substances such as chromium, vanadium or titanium.
-Depending on the chemical composition and the temperature, an amazing variety of different variants of steel exist in thermal equilibrium, and non-equilibrium states of steel are also technologically very important.
+Depending on the chemical composition and the temperature, an outstanding variety of different variants of steel exist in thermal equilibrium, and non-equilibrium states of steel are also technologically critical.
 With various processes, often involving rapid heating and cooling, steel can be converted into other forms with other microscopic structures and substantially different properties in terms of hardness, strength, ductility, density, chemical robustness etc.

 In particular, a substantial hardening of carbon-rich steel (with at least 0.8% of carbon) is possible by heating it to roughly 1000 °C (below the melting point) and thereafter cooling it with an appropriate speed.
 What happens microscopically is basically that the integration of carbon changes.
 At 1000 °C, one has the austenite form with a face-centered cubic (FCC) lattice, which can integrate a substantial amount of carbon, basically as iron carbide.
 If the steel is then cooled slowly, the iron is transformed into the body-centered cubic (BCC) lattice (ferrite).
 As that can accommodate less carbon, the carbon precipitates in the form of isolated grains of Fe3C, called cementite.
 The mixture of ferrite and cementite is called pearlite.
-In case of more rapid cooling, however, the carbon atoms do not have sufficient time to migrate to the cementite grains, and thus remain more dispersed in the ferrite.
+In the case of more rapid cooling, however, the carbon atoms do not have sufficient time to migrate to the cementite grains, and thus remain more dispersed in the ferrite.
 As a result of that, crystal defects within the (by far dominating) ferrite grains can no longer slip so easily, and the material (in that form called martensite) is correspondingly harder.
 At the same time, the steel surface becomes chemically more resistant.

 Similar processes can be achieved with cast iron, containing more than 2% carbon.